-Along with understanding GATE Syllabus, it’s important for every GATE Aspirants to follow the GATE exam pattern and understand the subject wise weightage of each and every topic.
+Along with understanding the GATE Syllabus, it's also important for every GATE Aspirants to follow the GATE exam pattern and understand the subject wise weightage for each and every topic.
 Understanding of Weightage of GATE Civil Subjects, students can score better marks in GATE Civil Exam.

 Thorough analysis of subject wise weightage of Civil Subject can help the GATE candidates to achieve good rank in the GATE Civil exam & qualify for PG Programs or secure jobs in PSU Companies.